Like most runners who start to get more serious about hitting quicker times in races, I tend to follow a training plan.

 These plans will always involve a mix of running drills, whether it's those big runs you save for the weekend or those horrible (but hugely beneficial) interval sessions to build up your speed.
-I usually reserve those painful sessions for the treadmill where I don't have to dart through people on the pavement - or a running track if I'm not too far away from one.
-When it comes to logging those bigger miles, it's all about getting outdoors.
+And all can be tracked on your GPS running watch.

-Essential reading: Ultimate guide to Zwift for runners an cyclists
+Essential reading: Ultimate guide to Zwift for runners and cyclists

 The idea of training for a race where the majority of the running is done on the treadmill wasn't one that spoke to me.
 So when I was offered the chance to use Zwift - the virtual training platform and use one of its training plans to chase a half marathon race PB - I had no idea how I would get on with it or whether I'd stay the distance with it.